 Kenny Luchesi is a trial lawyer with more than 14 years of experience both as a product development engineer and as an attorney litigating complex intellectual property matters.
 Kenny's practice concentrates on patent litigation, and he has represented clients in patent cases in federal district courts nationwide.
 He is also a registered patent attorney and has substantial experience representing clients in inter partes review proceedings before the Patent Trial and Appeal Board.

 Kenny has experience in all phases of patent litigation.
-He has briefed and argued claim construction and summary judgment, taken and defended expert and fact depositions, and authored many briefs.
+He has briefed and argued claim construction and summary judgment, prepared witnesses for trial, taken and defended expert and fact depositions, and authored many briefs.
 He also has experience in all phases of inter partes review proceedings, including drafting petitions and patent owner responses, expert depositions, and oral hearings.
-Kenny has represented clients in matters concerning a wide range of technologies, including computer software, digital cameras, semiconductors, processing of phosphoric acid, electronic commerce, medical devices, and consumer products.
+Kenny has represented clients in matters concerning a wide range of technologies, including medical devices, consumer products, computer software, digital cameras, semiconductors, processing of phosphoric acid, and electronic commerce.

 Most recently, Kenny has represented Johnson & Johnson in multiple patent infringement cases and license disputes relating to medical devices, including spinal implants and joint replacement technology.
 He also was part of a team representing Procter & Gamble as a patentee that successfully moved for a preliminary injunction in one case and won summary judgment of infringement and no invalidity in another.